adiom-data/dsync/README.md

 1) You will need two MongoDB databases - one for the source and one for the destination.
 Could be MongoDB Atlas or local.
 If the source is local, you need to start it as a replica set to ensure that it supports change streams.
+   * Either can be used for storing the metadata, but conventionally it's the destination or a separate MongoDB instance.
-2) It's good to have some data to play around with on the source, but the destination should be empty barring any system namespaces (e.g. admin.*, local.*, system.*)
+3) It's good to have some data to play around with on the source, but the destination should be empty barring any system namespaces (e.g. admin.*, local.*, system.*)
-3) Then you can run the "dsync" app
+4) Then you can run the "dsync" app
-4) Optionally, you may also want to generate some load on the source (I use SimRunner for this)
+5) Optionally, you may also want to generate some load on the source (I use SimRunner for this)

 # How to Test